full-spectrum/neo4clj/docs/examples.md

 ## Node CRUD

 This section shows how to do basic CRUD operations on nodes through Neo4clj convenience functions.
-To learn more about the Clojure representation of a node please see our [representations](representations.md) page
+To learn more about the Clojure Node and Node Lookup representations please see our [representations](representations.md) page

 ### Create a Node

+The entry given to `create-node!` is a Node representation.

 ~~~clojure
 (client/create-node! conn {:ref-id "p"